-- 1. No use of mobile or digital devices is permitted on school grounds. - 2.
+- 1. No use of personal mobile or digital devices is permitted on school grounds. - 2.
 Students possessing these devices may NOT turn these devices on while on school grounds until the end of the official instructional day, unless during an emergency situation AND with adult permission. - 3.
-These devices are to be stored in the student's book bag during school hours.
-(NO electronic devices of any kind should be on a student during school hours.) - 4.
-The school and/or school district is NOT responsible for lost, stolen, or damaged equipment. - 5.
-Should a cell phone or other device be seen or heard during the school day, these possessions may, in part or in whole, be removed by the teacher or adult in charge and held until parent pick-up can be arranged.
+The school and/or school district is NOT responsible for lost, stolen, or damaged equipment. - 4.
+Should a cell phone or other device be seen or heard during the school day, these possessions may, in part or in whole, be removed by the teacher or adult in charge and held until parent pick-up can be arranged. - 5.
+No unauthorized photographing or videotaping of students or staff may take place at any time on school property with any electronic device.